 indication that an asset may be impaired.
 If any such indication

 exists, the Company estimates the recoverable amount of the asset.

-is treated as an impairment loss and is recognised in the statement of profit and loss.
+is treated as an impairment loss and is recognised in the statement of

+pro t and loss.
 If at the balance sheet date there is an indication

 that if a previously assessed impairment loss no longer exists, the

 recoverable amount is reassessed and the asset is re ected at the

 operating lease, at the inception of the lease, based on the substance

 of the lease arrangement.

 as an asset and a liability at the commencement of the lease, at the

-lower of the fair value of the asset
+lower of the fair value of the asset and the present value of the

-costs, if any, are also capitalized and, subsequent to initial recognition, the asset is
+capitalized and, subsequent to initial recognition, the asset is

 accounted for in accordance with the accounting policy applicable to

 that asset.
-Minimum lease payments made under finance leases are
+Minimum lease payments made under nance leases are

-apportioned between the finance expense and the reduction of the
+apportioned between the nance expense and the reduction of the

 outstanding liability.
-The finance expense is allocated to each period
+The nance expense is allocated to each period

 during the lease term so as to produce a constant periodic rate of

 interest on the remaining balance of the liability

 Other leases are operating leases, and the leased assets are not